Kindred | Women’s Guided Day Hiking Program

 Q: What should I bring on the walks?

 A: You’ll receive guidance on what to bring before each hike.
-Backpack and spray jacket hire are available if needed, and snacks and lunch are provided.
+Backpack and spray jacket hire are available if needed, and snacks and lunch are provided from Radix Nutrition (click for 15% off their hiking food).
 The program also includes learning around packing and gear so you feel confident for future hikes.

 Testimonials